 |Using Component w/ Vulnerabilities||2||3||2||2|

-Let’s get into the risks themselves:
+Let’s get into the specific security risks for business websites:

 Risk #1: Injection Flaws